Robbie Grossman Player Props: Rangers vs. Cardinals

-Robbie Grossman and his .400 on-base percentage over his past 10 games (88 points higher than his season-long percentage), will be in action for the Texas Rangers versus the St. Louis Cardinals and Adam Wainwright on June 5 at 8:05 PM ET.
+The Texas Rangers, including Robbie Grossman (.400 on-base percentage in past 10 games, 88 points above season-long percentage), take on starter Matthew Liberatore and the St. Louis Cardinals at Globe Life Field, Tuesday at 8:05 PM ET.

-In his most recent appearance, he went 1-for-5 with a double and two RBI against the Mariners.
+In his last game he had a one-hit showing (1-for-5) against the Mariners.

 Robbie Grossman Game Info & Props vs. the Cardinals